Sanglorian/orcus/Orcus Rulebook - current.md

 At their simplest, you can design an extended challenge using the following rules:

-An extended challenge is a series of interconnected skill checks, in which the player characters try to succeed on some number of checks before failing three checks, in order to achieve an objective.
+An extended challenge is a series of interconnected skill checks, in which the player characters try to succeed on some number of checks before failing a certain number of checks, in order to achieve an objective.

 In such a case, a specific number of successful skill checks must be achieved to complete the task.
 The complexity of the task is reflected in the number of successful rolls required to complete the task, and the maximum number of failed rolls that can occur before the attempt fails.
 In most cases, one or two failed rolls does not mean that an extended challenge has failed, but if three failed rolls occur before the character makes the required number of successful rolls, the attempt fails.
 Although three failures is a common baseline, Game Masters are encouraged to change the number if the situation warrants it.